Home About this site

 Since 2011 donations have been made from the banner advertising income and that year £1,000 was donated to Friends of Marple Memorial Park for their Diamond Jubilee Project.

-Since 2001 the Marple Website has published an annual Christmas Greeting that gives a summary the web site's year.
-The more recent ones are included here.
-Older ones can still be found on the original Marple Website and will gradually be migrated to this section as time allows.
+Since 2001 the Marple Website has published an annual Christmas Greeting that gives a summary of the web site's successes and achievements each year.
+The more recent ones going back as far as 2010 are included here.
+Older ones can still be found on the original Marple Website.